Frequently Asked Questions

 CRE 00020

 Question: Please confirm that the Credit-Based Tranche Cap applies to the auction only.
-Specifically, please confirm that if a bidder is awarded six (6) tranches in the Oct 2020 auction, the same bidder can be awarded another six (6) tranches in the January 2021 auction which is for the same 12-month term.
+Specifically, please confirm that if a bidder is awarded six (6) tranches in the auction, the same bidder can be awarded another six (6) tranches in the next auction which is for the same 12-month term.

 Answer: There is a credit-based tranche cap for every auction.
 The credit-based tranche cap is applied on an auction specific basis and it is not adjusted for tranches currently supplied by the bidder.